Martial Arts for Kids | Best Martial Arts Teacher Sydney

 “Many students learn courtesy from me but you know as a teacher, you might as well learn from your students”, the Best Martial Arts Teacher Sydney says with a very truthful thought.
 As a sign of courtesy that he gets from his students, they thank him after the class.
 But as a sign of courtesy from him to his students, he thanks them back for taking his lessons seriously.
 “There is a lot of ideas that I can share to them and I think they have something to tell as well”, Sam thought.
 Instead of plain talking and instructions from their teacher, Sam makes it interactive wherein his students can say what they have in mind.
 They have the opportunity to make suggestions.
 With the way they listen to their teacher intently when he speaks, Sam does that when his students have something to say.

 Taekwondo teaches discipline so courtesy is a part of it.
 If you respect others, they will respect you, too.
 If you become modest, others will be polite to you.
 If your attitude is well-mannered, you will have mutual respect with your classmates.
+In short, whatever you do to others will come back to you 10 times better.
+But sooner or later, we will all encounter our own version of an agry old woman.
+This is the kind of person who just will not accept our courtesy and politeness for a reason.
+Nevertheless, you should not stop from being courteous especially in taekwondo.
 As you have this, you may not have to face consequences and your path to where you want to be is clear.
 You will be the best in taekwondo as you learn from the best Martial Arts Teacher Sydney.

 You can also read our other articles about Kirrawee Taekwondo | DOS Taekwondo Classes for All Ages, Sandy Point Taekwondo | Choosing the Best Martial Arts School.